linux-system-roles/snapshot/README.md

             snapshot are open, the merge is deferred until the next time the server reboots and the source logical volume is activated.

+- `extend`: Extend snapshot to have at least snapshot_lvm_percent_space_required space allocated to the snapshot.
+Allocations are rounded up to the next multiple of the volume group extent size.

 ### snapshot_lvm_set

 The snapshot role supports sets of volumes.
 Sets may contain any number of volumes.